jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (b) the personal injury is suffered in the circumstances described in section 21; and (c) the person elects to have the personal injury regarded as a non-work injury, in which case that personal injury is a non-work injury.
 (7) It is irrelevant to the decision whether the person suffered a work-related personal injury that, when the event causing the injury occurred, he or she—
-  (a) may have been acting in contravention of any Act or regulations applicable to the employment, or in contravention of any instructions, or in the absence of instructions; or
+  (a) may have been acting in contravention of any legislation applicable to the employment, or in contravention of any instructions, or in the absence of instructions; or
   (b) may have been working under an illegal contract; or (c) may have been indulging in, or may have been the victim of, misconduct, skylarking, or negligence; or (d) may have been the victim of a force of nature.